entropyxyz/entropy-docs/content/concepts/key-management.md

 ---
-title: "Key Reshare"
+title: "Key management"
-lead: "This page covers the process where key shares held by signing validators in our network periodically subsitute signers in and out and swap keyshares"
+lead: "This page explains the process for periodically substituting signers, swapping keyshares, and other processes the network uses to manage keys."
+aliases:
+    - key-reshare
 ---

+## Key reshare

 The idea here is that when validators join the network they may be selected to the signing comittee.
 A smaller randomly selected group of validators that is responsible for holding the parent network key.
 Every session, which consists of 2400 blocks (equivalent to 4 hours), the chain will notify the TSSs (Threshold Signature Servers) that a reshare is taking place.
 The chain will also reandomly select a validator to join the netowrk and remove the oldest signer from the comittee.